 Notable People

-Robert Mangold: Painter and Shape Carry the Argument
+Robert Mangold: The Painter Who Made Shape Carry the Argument

 Robert Mangold is often introduced as a minimalist, which is true but not quite enough.